CNAChino/call-event-service/README.md

 * Latitude
 * Longtitude

-This service services as a prototype to integrate the following technologies:
+This service is a prototype to integrate the following technologies:
-1. Spring Boot - application lifecyle, configuration
+1. Spring Boot - run and configure application
-2. gRPC - protocol used to collect a voice call event
+2. gRPC - RPC protocol framework
-3. Docker - package application in to container and use docker networking
+3. Docker - package/run the application in a container and use docker networking
 4. NGINX - load balancer / application gateway

-##Technical Design
+## Technical Design

 ![TD Image](appdesign.png)